Strong Medicine: Broadcast and release

 The American over-the-air network Start TV currently airs the show, re-adding it on September 30, 2024, airing every morning at 6am ET.

 On January 10, 2006, Sony Pictures Home Entertainment released Strong Medicine: The Complete First Season, a 5-disc set.
 As of 2025, it's the only season to have a media release as no other seasons have been released on DVD.

 In April 2021, the first two seasons of the show were available to watch on the free ad-supported streaming service Tubi in the United States, but is no longer offered as of April 1, 2023.
-Sometime later in 2025, it has been re-added on Tubi and on The Roku Channel streaming service, and is streaming all six seasons, except for a few episodes are missing from seasons 5 and 6.
+Sometime later in 2025, it has been re-added on Tubi and on The Roku Channel streaming service, and is streaming all six seasons, except for a few episodes are missing from seasons 5 and 6, due to licensing agreements, content rights shifting, or providers rotating shows in and out.
 The complete series was also available to watch in Canada on CTV.ca's CTV Throwback hub, until it was recently removed.